bellthoven/bangsh/README.md

 There are a few extra functions for more complex scenarios, you can learn about them in the [unittest module source](https://github.com/bellthoven/bangsh/blob/master/src/modules/unittest.sh)

 There's a [great test task](https://github.com/bellthoven/bangsh/blob/master/bin/tasks/test.sh) used by the bang binary itself.
 It prints colors and have some nice defaults that you can use in your project during development.
-Simpli execute the `bang test` command inside your project's root path.
+Simply execute the `bang test` command inside your project's root path.
 If you put that path in your PATH env var, you can simply run bang test:

 ```
 $ exprot PATH="$PATH:/path/to/bang.sh/bin/"